 It’s quite hard to accept that there’s no way of knowing your cancer has spread before symptoms appear.
 There isn’t a test that can tell whether you have dormant cancer cells resting somewhere in your body, or that those dormant cells are about to activate and start spreading, or indeed have just begun to spread.
 No amount of tests will stop the cancer spreading and, as Cancer Research UK says, since no test can pick up microscopic cancer spread, a negative test doesn’t necessarily mean that there is no spread.
-In any case, again according to Cancer Research UK, finding out about cancer spread earlier often won’t change how your doctor decides to treat you.
-I have to say I was surprised to read that.

 As I’ve said before (Recurrence 3), you do what you can to reduce the risk of your cancer recurring.
 You try to live healthily, you keep a watchful eye on your body, you comply with any ongoing therapy, and you go for your annual mammogram and ultrasounds and any other check-ups you’re offered.
 Ultimately, though, you have to learn to live with the fact that you’ll never know you’re going to remain cancer-free and that those symptoms, if they appear, could be very bad news indeed.
 At this stage, a year after my diagnosis and just five months out of active treatment, that still seems really unfair.